-The maximums a student may borrow are: freshmen, \$5500 per year; sophomores, \$6500 per year; juniors and seniors, \$7500 per year.
-The interest will not be more than 9 percent

-The total amount a student may borrow for undergraduate study is \$32,500.
+The maximum amount a student may borrow is: freshman, \$5500 per year; sophomore, \$6500 per year; junior and senior, \$7500 per year.
+The total aggregate amount a student may borrow for undergraduate study is \$31,000.
+First-time borrowers are required to complete the Master Promissory Note and Entrance Counseling.